fbpx

 How to Make an Alphabet Painting Activity

-Here’s how to set up your own activity.
+Here’s how to set up your own alphabet painting activities.
 It literally takes just a few minutes.

 Want to keep the fun times going?
 Write out shapes or numbers on other paper towels.
 This activity can also help teach preschoolers sight words.